Danny Soufi: Early career

-Danny Soufi began his racing career at the age of 10, driving a Mazda Miata at Harris Hill Raceway (H2R) in San Marcos, Texas.
-Starting in 2014, Soufi quickly developed his skills in the competitive Spec Miata series, a popular class known for its close and exciting racing.
+Soufi began his racing career at the age of ten, driving a Mazda Miata at Harris Hill Raceway (H2R) in San Marcos, Texas.
+Starting in 2014, he quickly developed his skills in the competitive Spec Miata series, a popular class known for its close and exciting racing.

 By 2016, Soufi had secured his first major title, winning the H2R Miata Challenge Championship.
 Building on this success, his breakthrough year came in 2017, when he dominated the Texas Region, winning multiple titles as a rookie.
 These accolades included the NASA Spec Miata Championship and the Teen Mazda Challenge Championship for the Texas Region, alongside being named NASA Texas Rookie of the Year and NASA Texas Driver of the Year.

 In 2019, Soufi reclaimed the H2R Miata Challenge Championship, further solidifying his reputation as a rising star in the Texas racing community.

 In addition to his success in sprint races, Soufi has also competed in several endurance races, notably in the ChumpCar World Series.
 During these events, he consistently set the fastest laps for his teams at prestigious tracks such as the Circuit of the Americas and Harris Hill Raceway, demonstrating his versatility and speed in long-distance racing formats.

 In 2020 and 2021, Soufi transitioned to drifting, where he once again found success, showcasing his versatility across different motorsport disciplines.